 You can press and hold on any control/icon within the app to see a description of what it does.

-Tap on the metronome icon on the top right of the main screen to switch between the different modes:
+Tap on the icons at the top of the main screen to switch between the different modes:

 Use the tempo controls to set your required BPM.
 You can use the wheel, slider, or long press to add a numerical value.
 You can also tap on the “tap tempo” area to set the BPM to a piece of music.